-My memories of clashes between my mother and a librarian over access to potentially objectionable books sound impossibly quaint now.
-My mother’s observation that the books in the children’s section weren’t challenging enough for me was a directive to explore the adult section of the Manhattan Beach Public Library.
+The clashes between my mother and a librarian over access to potentially objectionable books sound impossibly quaint now.
+My mother’s observation to me that the books in the children’s section weren’t challenging enough was a directive to explore the adult section of the Manhattan Beach Public Library.
 I sneaked past the circulation desk to avoid the disapproving Mrs. Brown and slithered into the W-Zs of adult fiction.
 The authors’ names on the spines were unfamiliar, but “Wodehouse” on a top shelf caught my eye and I pulled out one of the misadventures of Bertie Wooster, complete with gaspers, cocktails, and morning-after cures.
 I was allowed to check it out, but then I hadn’t handed over The Portrait of Dorian Grey.
 Another time Mrs. Brown refused to let me have a book from the adult section until she spoke with my mother, who coolly confirmed that I had her permission.
 Mrs. Brown pulled a sour face while the transaction was completed.

 I have no idea what Mrs. Brown would have made of the new policy of the Hamilton East Public Library in Indianapolis to relocate sexually explicit YA books to which parents have objections to the adult section.
-In this weekend’s Wall Street Journal, Daniel Lee looked at this “culture-war skirmish,” which John Green, a beloved Indianapolis writer whose acclaimed YA novels Looking for Alaska and The Fault Is in Our Stars were targeted, denounced the move as “political theater of the lowers and most embarrassing order.”
+In this weekend’s Wall Street Journal, Daniel Lee looked at this “culture-war skirmish,” which John Green, the beloved Indianapolis writer whose acclaimed YA novels Looking for Alaska and The Fault Is in Our Stars were targeted, denounced the move as “political theater of the lowest and most embarrassing order.”

 Green’s novels, which feature young characters struggling with class conflict, dysfunctional families, terminal illness, and chronic depression, who also chain-smoke, experiment with sex, binge-drink and drive, Lee suggested, would not have resonated with Booth Tarkington’s Penrod, whose Hoosier boyhood in the early twentieth century was unmarked by any trauma more devastating than surviving cotillions.
 Penrod, says Lee, “knew which bathroom to use.”
 He continues: